-Malaga not only has beaches, nightlife, gastronomy, and action to offer, but also a number of interesting museums on various topics.
+Malaga has not only beaches, nightlife, gastronomy, and action to offer but also several interesting museums on various topics.

 One of the most exciting things to do in Malaga is to immerse yourself in the various museums that speak of the city’s living history, rich culture, and tasteful art.

 - Malaga City Guide